Latest update: September 20, 2023

 **Military Bearing: https://youtu.be/EurH3kobUxU

-Practice Your Physical Fitness and Eat Healthy!!
+Physical Fitness & Eat Healthy!!

 Files for Reference: